The History, Philosophy, and Revisions of the Whole30 Rule Inspired by Our Most-Asked-About Food

 Since the creation of the Whole30 in April 2009, we’ve always had a rule that eliminates baked goods, chips, and other specific comfort foods even if they’re made with Whole30 compatible ingredients.
-Now we call it this the Pancake Rule, but it was formerly known as “Sex With Your Pants On” or SWYPO for short.
+We call it the Pancake Rule.
 Believe it or not, pancakes are the one “treat” food we get asked about the most.
 This concept has always been a cornerstone of the program, and remains one of the most crucial factors in your Whole30 success.
-Here’s why you can’t recreate certain foods with compatible ingredients during your Whole30 elimination—the full explainer on the Pancake Rule, formerly known as Sex With Your Pants On.
+Here’s why you can’t recreate certain foods with compatible ingredients during your Whole30 elimination—the full explainer on the Pancake Rule.

 History of the Pancake Rule